Smatek1001/AI_DnD/Characters/NPCs/Finch.md

 ## III.
 Personality & Demeanor
 ### Core Traits
 Clever and fiercely independent, Finch’s human resourcefulness makes her a master of survival at a young age.
 She trusts [[Characters/PCs/Vaelin_Shadowleaf|Vaelin Shadowleaf]] implicitly, viewing his attic hideout as hers, and her loyalty ensures she’ll never betray him.
+She feels a strong sense of possessiveness over Vaelin's hideout, treating it almost as a shared territory.
+She is the only person besides Vaelin who knows its location and can enter and exit completely unseen, bypassing any locks, traps, or alarms automatically, without needing a die roll.
+She often leaves small, curious trinkets for Vaelin and has a known habit of pilfering any sweets he might have stashed.
 ### Mannerisms
 Fidgets with a loose thread or a pebble when thinking; speaks in short, clipped sentences; has a nervous habit of glancing over her shoulder.
 ### Ideal & Flaw